 In spite of what I would still characterize as a relationship littered with fond memories and important lessons learned, it was only after the second split that I began to view my breakup, or breakups, as political in nature.
 This revelation left me with a series of questions to wrestle with: What were the power dynamics in these breakups?
 Did we really love one another?
 How did our identities show up at the end of our relationship?
 What does this mean for me in future relationships?

 I identify as a Black, queer, masculine-of-center, non-binary person.
 Interestingly enough, for me, seeking relationships seemed quite simple for much of my early dating life.
-I had previously seen relationships as a fun and rewarding challenge, whereby you met someone that you found attractive, presented the best version of yourself possible, and then, if there was chemistry, you clicked and sailed off into a sunset of bliss.
+I had previously seen relationships as a fun and rewarding challenge, whereby you met someone you found attractive, presented the best version of yourself possible, and then, if there was chemistry, you clicked and sailed off into a sunset of bliss.
 It wasn’t until my more recent long-term relationship with my former partner that this paradigm was turned on its head.
-She, a white-passing- Latina-queer-femme-cisgender-woman, and I were shaped by very different cultural contexts and lived realities.
-While dating one another, these differences sometimes made for interesting discussions, but oftentimes, large chasms of misunderstanding.
+She — a white-passing, Latina, queer femme, cisgender woman — and I were shaped by very different cultural contexts and lived realities.
+While dating one another, these differences sometimes made for interesting discussions, but oftentimes, they opened up large chasms of misunderstanding.

 More Radical Reads: Sex is Political: How I, as a Queer Black Man, Confronted My Anti-Blackness

 His sentiment gave words to a feeling that had been swimming around in my mind for days.
 Why had I felt such a dutiful obligation to protect her from the emotional heartache of feeling isolated from me, and inversely, why had she ultimately been unable — or unwilling — to return the sentiment?